 17 doctoral students and 24 faculty presented at the 2013 Annual AERA (American Educational Research Association) meeting.
 The theme of the meeting was Education and Poverty: Theory, Research, Policy, and Praxis.

-Hattie Hammonds with the Administration and Supervision program received first place for poster titled "Fostering Leadership Capacity in Three South Carolina High Schools: An Exploratory Study."
-Kenyae Reese, who's a graduate student in the Educational Leadership Program, placed second for poster "Looking, Seeing, Knowing: Documenting the Doctoral Experience through Photomethods."
+Hattie Hammonds with the Administration and Supervision program received first place for her poster titled "Fostering Leadership Capacity in Three South Carolina High Schools: An Exploratory Study."
+Kenyae Reese, a graduate student in the Educational Leadership program, placed second for her poster "Looking, Seeing, Knowing: Documenting the Doctoral Experience through Photomethods."
 The GRADS event was held Monday, April 8th in the Hendrix Student Center on campus.

 Mickey Losinski, a third year doctoral student in Curriculum and Instruction specializing in Special Education in the Eugene T. Moore School of Education at Clemson University, received the Carl Fenichel Memorial Research Award by the Council for Children with Behavioral Disorders (CCBD) for his dissertation proposal: “Examining the Use of Structural Analysis to Develop Interventions for Students who are At-Risk.”
 Read more.